 Over the next four decades, digestive research grew in parallel with discoveries that catapulted medicine into the modern scientific era.
 In 1963, the Penn Training Program in Gastrointestinal Sciences was established by Dr. Frank Brooks and funded by the NIH.
 As the methods of cellular and molecular biology accelerated the pace of scientific discovery, it became necessary for the training and scientific programs in digestive sciences to expand to include these revolutionary methods.
 As a reflection of this trend, the Penn training program expanded the faculty of preceptors to include scientists in basic science departments.
 This important trend has been strengthened over the years with more scientists in basic departments becoming involved in digestive and liver research and more scientists in clinical departments using molecular approaches.

-Since its formation in 1926, these prominent Chiefs have led the GI Division:
+Since its formation in 1926, these prominent Chiefs have led the Gastroenterology Division:

 Division of Gastroenterology Today